jawwadbr/dnd5e-magicItems-api/README.md

 ##### User Endpoints

 - GET /api/user?page=?&pageSize=?&sortBy=?
-(Parameters are optional, you can remove if needed)
+(The parameters are optional and can be omitted if not required)
 - GET /api/user/{username}

 ## Additional Information